melezhik/chef-plugin/README.md

 # SYNOPSIS

 This is jenkins plugin to run chef-client on remote host.
-Plugin starts ssh session on remote host using public key authentication and chef-client there.
+Plugin starts ssh session on remote host using public key authentication and run chef-client there.

 # Plugin general settings